Cangjie input method: Early development

 A particular "feature" of this early system is that, if one sends random lowercase words to it, the character generator will attempt to construct Chinese characters according to the Cangjie decomposition rules, sometimes causing strange, unknown characters to appear.
 This unintended feature, "automatic generation of characters", is described in the manual and is responsible for producing more than 10,000 of the 15,000 characters that the system can handle.
 The name Cangjie, evocative of the creation of new characters, was indeed apt for this early version of Cangjie.

 The presence of the integrated character generator also explains the historical necessity for the existence of the "X" key, which is used for the disambiguation of decomposition collisions: because characters are "chosen" when the codes are "output", every character that can be displayed must in fact have a unique Cangjie decomposition.
 It would not make sense—nor would it be practical—for the system to provide a choice of candidate characters when a random text file is displayed, as the user would not know which of the candidates is correct.

 Issues

+Steep learning curve

 Cangjie was designed to be an easy-to-use system to help promote the use of Chinese computing.
 However, many users find Cangjie is difficult to learn and use, with many difficulties caused by poor instruction.